Important information for applicants

 Pro Helvetia supports:

-- organisers of Swiss music events that promote exchange between the linguistic regions of Switzerland.
+- organisers of Swiss music events that place great emphasis on exchange between the linguistic regions of Switzerland in their programme.

 2.2.2 Events abroad